MÓNICA DEL ARENAL |Restoring the Past and Preserving the Future

 They have all embellished and significantly added to the city with various art and architectural projects, most of the beauty and singular mood of the city that visitors observe, enjoy and remark about, has been due to the efforts of San Antonio’s women.
 There are too many instances to describe quickly.

-In October of 2017, you received the Visionary Award from the Chamber of Making a Mark on the World Women’s Award Luncheon held by the Chamber of Commerce of SA, can you remark on what that award meant to you?
+In October of 2017, Visionary Award from the Chamber of Making a Mark was granted to Mónica del Arenal, at the World Women’s Award Luncheon held by the Chamber of Commerce of SA, can you remark on what that award meant to you?

 I think that women are making their way and thus making way for all other women in all fields, especially trying to help others to realize their dreams, follow their convictions, achieve what they set out to.
 I believe that in the end it is about accompanying each other and to make decisions before someone else does it for you.